-This means that people with CLL often have very active bone marrow, producing many cells.
-But there are a low number of healthy blood cells in the bloodstream.
-Low numbers of blood cells are called cytopenias.
+People with MDS often have very active bone marrow, producing many cells, but low numbers of healthy blood cells.
+Low numbers in one type of blood cell is called cytopenia.
+Types of cytopenias include anaemia, neutropenia and thrombocytopenia.

-Is CLL cancer?
+Is MDS cancer?

-CLL is a form of blood cancer.
-It is slow growing (also called indolent) and some people may not require treatment for a long time.
-But CLL can get worse over time.
-As more leukaemic cells fill up the bone marrow, fewer healthy blood cells can be made.
+MDS is a type of blood cancer.
+It can get worse over time as more blast cells fill up the bone marrow and fewer healthy blood cells can be made.